Run StarGen

 Table of Contents

 This page provides a small user interface to the StarGen program.
-It's purpose is three-fold:
+Its purpose is three-fold:

 StarGen Control Panel